 This playground named after the adjacent avenue, Kossuth Avenue, for Lajos Kossuth (1802–1894), a leader in the Hungarian radical reform movement of the 1830s.
 Kossuth was born to a family of noble heritage in Monok in northeastern Hungary.
 Trained as a lawyer, Kossuth edited several journals and newspapers that allowed him to broadcast his increasingly popular ideas.
 He issued fiery pleas for Hungary’s independence from Vienna’s Hapsburg Monarchy, for the emancipation of the peasants, and for industrial development.
 Kossuth was elected to the Hungarian Diet (national assembly) in 1847, and a year later he led the revolution that created a new national government for Hungary.

-When the new government fell to Russian and Austrian armies in 1849, Kossuth fled into exile.
+When the new government fell to Russian and Austrian armies in 1848, Kossuth fled into exile.
 Sympathizers in the United States identified with the aims of overthrowing the foreign monarchy and establishing republican government for Hungary.
 When Kossuth visited New York in December 1851, he was given a tremendous welcome, described in the New York Times as one of “the most magnificent and enthusiastic ever extended to any man in any part of the world.”
 A reception hosted by Mayor Ambrose C. Kingsland, banquets, and a parade up Fifth Avenue were held in his honor.
 Kossuth lived in exile in England and in Italy.
 After his death in Turin in March 1894, his body was brought to Budapest and buried in state.
 A monument to Kossuth designed by Hungarian sculptor Janos Horvai (1873–1944) stands at Riverside Drive and 113th Street in Manhattan and Hungarian Independence Day (March 15) is celebrated in front of the monument.